cis1951/lec6-code/README.md

 # Bubble Game!
 This README contains the instructions and code for **Lecture 6: Custom Views & Event Handling**.

-Here, we're going to build a game!
+We're going to build a game!
 In this game, bubbles will pop up on the screen, and based on their appearance you will have to perform different gestures to clear them.
 You can restart the game when you're done, and also add other neat features/interesting looking bubbles.

 Here's a walkthrough of the steps we cover in lecture:

 ## Step 0

-Create a new XCode project.
+Create a new Xcode project.
 You can call it BubbleGame if you wish (store it in the `apps` directory).

 ## Step 1